 Hey guys!
 We have a large confession to make: we don’t travel full-time.
 What?!
 Travel bloggers who don’t travel full-time?
 I know, sound the alarms.
-How does one run a travel blogger if they work full-time and not travel full-time?
+How does one run a travel blog if they work full-time and not travel full-time?
 Well, here’s how secret tips about how we travel more, even while working full-time.
 Keep reading!

 How To Travel More While Working Full-Time

 As much as I would love to say that being a travel blogger is my career, it’s not.
 Though I often put in 40 hours (and sometimes more) a week of work into this blog and it feels like a full-time job lol.
 Both of us (Siera & I) work full-time, for an awesome startup company based here in Sioux Falls.
 Monday through Friday, 40 hours a week.
 We get two weeks paid vacation, holidays off, and most weekends off.
 It’s also an extra bonus that I really love my job ;).
 Throughout this post, I also be referencing my friend Siera as we both have different tips to give you.

-Anyways, here’s some tips on how to travel more – even while working full-time!
+Anyways, here are some tips on how to travel more – even while working full-time!

 Maximize Your Vacation Days

 Like most Americans, I get two weeks of paid time off (PTO) and I already know where it’ll be going towards for the next THREE years!
 This year, my fiance and I are using all 80 hours of my PTO to travel to Europe.
 We’ll be visiting London, Paris, Zurich, and Amsterdam.
 That’s four countries – in two weeks!
 Which is normal for someone who lives in Europe.
 But, for someone who lives here in America, that’s quite the accomplishment.

 Next year, all two weeks of my PTO is going towards my wedding (eek!!) and our honeymoon to another one of our dream destinations: New Zealand.